carmichaeldylan-cdpro/Docker_Hpool_Miner/README.md

 ```

 ## Creating Signature Key
-You will have to console into the container to retreive your signature key.
+You will have to console into the container to retrieve your signature key.
 I have not yet found a simpler way of doing this.
 ```
 docker exec -it hpool-miner bash plot-sign -action sign